MicrosoftDocs/mslearn-xamarin-forms-mvvm-viewmodel/README.md

 # Microsoft Learn: Design an MVVM viewmodel for Xamarin.Forms

-[//]: # (TODO: Link back to Microsoft Learn module.)
-This project contains the source code for the **Design an MVVM viewmodel for Xamarin.Forms** Microsoft Learn module.
+This project contains the source code for the [**Design an MVVM viewmodel for Xamarin.Forms**](https://docs.microsoft.com/learn/modules/design-a-mvvm-viewmodel-for-xamarin-forms/) Microsoft Learn module.

 # Contributing